Prehistoricman/simple-auto-twitch-recorder/README.md

 * Streamer name can be passed in via command line
 * No need for API keys

+## Usage
+In your system's terminal, execute the script to record the default streamer:

+`python twitch_recorder.py`

+Depending on your system and install, the name of python may be python3 or python3.8, python3.9, etc.

+To record a different streamer to the default, type their name after the script name:

+`python twitch_recorder.py vargskelethor`

+To change the default streamer, edit the string at the top of the script where it says `streamer = "..."`

 ## Issues
 After the first stream has been recorded, it spams the console with errors from streamlink.